Ajatt-Tools/btstrm/README.md

 - `chafa` (for displaying movie posters)
 - Required Python packages: `requests`, `tqdm`, `colorama`, `beautifulsoup4`, `unidecode`

+At ArchLinux you can find all these programs in repos or AUR.

 ## Installation via PyPi

 ```bash